WiseFool92/bakery/readme.md

 ## Description

-_This console application _
+_This console application will allow the user to buy items from a bakery that has special deals_

-_This site is already linked to an index.html, styles.css, jQuery.js(3.4.1), scripts.js., main.js, jest, babel, lint, webpack, json, & gitignore_
+_This application is already linked to a Program.cs, .csproj, & .gitignore, but will need a .NET 3.1 or 2.2 download_

 ## Setup/Installation Requirements